-- J. Provide either a CD or DVD containing at least six different, appropriately identified and current digital photographs (.jpg format) of the property for which the Historic Restoration Fund or Cultural Capital Grant assistance is being requested (Note: include façade and exterior elevation views as well as appropriate close-up views); - K. Submit copies of the following Commission on Human Rights and Opportunities forms included with this application package in Appendix D that have been completed, signed and dated by the applicant's authorized signatory: - 1.
-Notification to Bidders - 2.
+- K. Submit copies of the following Commission on Human Rights and Opportunities forms included with this application package in Appendix D that have been completed, signed and dated by the applicant's authorized signatory: - 1.
 Employer Report of Compliance Staffing - 3.
-Affirmative Action and Americans with Disabilities Compliance Form - L. Provide a notarized letter of assurance signed by the applicant's authorized signatory stating that, for any projects funded by a grant from the Historic Restoration Fund or the Cultural Assets Fund, the applicant agrees to aggressively solicit bids for all contract work from qualified minority and women-owned contracting firms, and to meet all other Affirmative Action and procurement requirements specified by CCT; - M. If the municipality or nonprofit organization has 50 or more employees, the items listed below apply.
+Affirmative Action and Americans with Disabilities Compliance Form - L. Provide a notarized letter of assurance signed by the applicant's authorized signatory stating that, for any projects funded by a grant from the Historic Restoration Fund, the applicant agrees to aggressively solicit bids for all contract work from qualified minority and women-owned contracting firms, and to meet all other Affirmative Action and procurement requirements specified by CCT; and the applicant will bid out grantfunded work on the Department of Administrative Service's State Contracting Portal. - M. If the municipality or nonprofit organization has 50 or more employees, the items listed below apply.
 If this factor does not apply, indicate "not applicable;" - 1.
 Attach a copy of a municipal or organization-wide affirmative action plan; - 2.
-Municipalities and nonprofit organizations with 50 or more employees that do not have written affirmative action plans must submit a notarized affidavit signed by the applicant's authorized signatory guaranteeing that an affirmative action plan will be developed within six months of the application. - N. For properties in local historic districts, or properties that have been designated as local historic properties by municipal ordinance pursuant to Section 7-147 of the Connecticut General Statutes, all applicants must attach a Certificate of Appropriateness from the municipal historic district/property commission of jurisdiction (not applicable for acquisition projects). - O. Provide a notarized copy of the Gift Affidavit found in Appendix F.
+Municipalities and nonprofit organizations with 50 or more employees that do not have written affirmative action plans must submit a notarized affidavit signed by the applicant's authorized signatory guaranteeing that an affirmative action plan will be developed within six months of the application. - N. For properties in local historic districts, or properties that have been designated as local historic properties by municipal ordinance pursuant to Section 7-147 of the Connecticut General Statutes, all applicants must attach a Certificate of Appropriateness from the municipal historic district/property commission of jurisdiction (not applicable for acquisition projects).